 Types of LTL freight packaging

-In the transportation industry, shippers mostly use bags for sending small parcels but can also use it in LTL shipping as well.
-This type of packaging comes in many sizes and is primarily utilized for clothing, apparel, etc. If you are transporting goods in shipping bags, make sure to properly seal and tape them.
-Also, the carrier may require you to provide additional packaging so the items are easy to stack.
+In the transportation industry, shippers mostly use bags for sending small parcels but can also use them in LTL shipping.
+This type of packaging comes in many sizes and primarily applies to clothing, apparel, etc. Since bags can’t secure cargo from external damage, we don’t recommend using bags for sensitive items.

-Boxes are common among parcel shippers and are not always suitable for LTL shipments.
-However, if you stack and secure your items well, these shipments are good to go.
-If you want to send LTL boxes, make sure there is no loose space inside and wrap the packages accordingly.
-Ultimately, it is recommended to stack a large number of boxes onto a pallet or secure it in any other way that excludes free transition in the trailer and freight damage.
+Boxes are standard among parcel shippers and are not always suitable for LTL shipments.
+However, these shipments are good to go if you stack and secure your items well.
+If you want to send LTL boxes, ensure no loose space inside and wrap the packages accordingly.
+It will prevent separate parts of the cargo from falling out.

-Pallets, or simply wooden platforms, are the most common type of packaging in LTL freight shipping.
+Pallets, or wooden platforms, are the most common type of final packaging in LTL freight shipping.
 Shippers use them to attach and secure already packaged freight.
 This way, the carrier can load a full trailer and avoid moving or damaging any cargo on the truck.